 About Bossie Dubowick YiddishSchool

-Bossie Dubowick YiddishSchool gives adult learners the opportunity to spend a week at the Yiddish Book Center exploring Yiddish language and culture in an intimate classroom setting.
+Bossie Dubowick YiddishSchool gives adult learners the opportunity to spend a week at the Yiddish Book Center exploring Yiddish language and culture in a small, student-centered classroom.

-Each day begins with two-and-a-half hours of Yiddish language classes, followed by afternoon lectures on Yiddish culture, workshops, sing-alongs, and more.
+Each day begins with nearly three hours of Yiddish language classes, followed by afternoon lectures on Yiddish culture, workshops, sing-alongs, and more.
 Shared meals and lively conversation enrich the week.
-(You can download a sample schedule for YiddishSchool below.)
+You can download a sample schedule for YiddishSchool below.

 The week includes:

-- More than twelve hours of Yiddish language classes, offered at three levels
+• More than thirteen hours of Yiddish language classes, offered at two levels

-- Five kosher lunches and two kosher dinners provided at the Yiddish Book Center
+• Five lunches and two dinners provided at the Yiddish Book Center

 Cost: $875 for Yiddish Book Center members; $950 for nonmembers.

 Accommodations: While accommodations aren't included, participants can get a group rate at the Hotel Northampton, a beautiful historic hotel in the center of downtown Northampton.
 The hotel is within walking distance of Northampton’s renowned local shops, galleries, bookstores, and coffeehouses.
-To reserve a room at a discounted price, call the hotel at 413-584-3100 and ask for the "Yiddish Book Center" group rate.
+To reserve a room at the discounted rate of $155.99 per night plus tax , call the hotel at 413-584-3100 and ask for the "Yiddish Book Center" group rate.

 Transportation: For participants who come without a car, one round-trip shuttle between the Hotel Northampton and the Yiddish Book Center is available each day.
 The shuttle fee is $100 for the week, and reservations must be made in advance of the program.